Information for high school counselors, college advisers, Community-Based Organization, educators and independent counselors

 - St. Mary’s University Transfer Admission Presentation

-- Panelist for test-free or test-optional college admissions discussions
+- Panelist for test-optional college admissions discussions

 - College Admissions 101: Students are offered an overview of the college admissions process, affordability, terminology and requirements.
 We include tips for understanding college search and application portals while we introduce students to the college search process and the components of a college application.

 - Telling Your Story: Students who are ready to begin their admission application learn how to use their experiences and interests to tell their personal story in their application.
-We explain how universities like St. Mary’s are embracing a test-free admission policy, and what holistic college admission is all about.

 Partner With Us

-St. Mary’s is Test-Free for Freshmen Admission
+St. Mary’s is Test-Optional for Fall 2024 Undergraduate Admission

 Aug.
 1 – Applications are available online